AI-Unicamp/ema/README.md

   <a href="#credits">Credits</a> •
 </p>

+## About
+EMA project is a contribution towards the development of automated metadata annotation tools.
+At the current stage a refined dataset is ready to use and has been tested in a multi-label classification model.

 ## Scraper

 The [scraper](./scraper/) directory contains the script needed to download, treat and create the EMA